unusualbob/Catacomb-Snatch--Reddit-Edition/README.md

   * `5` - spawn a slave
   * `6` - increase team1 score
   * `7` - increase team2 score
+* Added new buttons
 * Reduced multi-player latency issues.
 * Added 3 new levels, and having the played level randomly chosen.
 * Better menu visuals
 * Fixed turrets shooting treasure.
 * Displayed IP address on the waiting screen for multi-player hosts.

+### Build 2 - 27 Feb 2012
 * Turret now has line-of-sight support, thereby not being able to shoot at targets if a wall is in between the turret and the target.
-* Added a help menu
+* Added a help menu (can be accessed from title menu, pause menu of via the F1 key in-game)
 * Modified buttons - instead of just being a graphic (that contains the related text, they are now just a background graphic with text rendered on top.
 * Implemented the ability to pause the game (escape key).
 * Removed FPS counter.
 * Added button to mute sound - 'M'.
 * Up to 4 players when in multiplayer
 * Binding Of Isaac style controls.
+ * Movement: WASD; shoot: Arrow keys.

 Ideas
 =====